 Coronavirus Large Business Interruption Loan Scheme.
-The scheme has been extended and will provide businesses with loans of up to £200 million from 26 May (previously the largest amount that could be claimed for was £50 million).
+The scheme has been extended and now provides businesses with loans of up to £200 million.
 However, companies borrowing more than £50 million through the CLBILS will be asked to agree to not pay dividends and to exercise restraint on senior pay.

 - Eligibility - you can access the scheme if your business is UK based with an annual turnover of above £45 million per annum.
 You also need to meet the British Business Bank's eligibility criteria, which includes having a borrowing proposal which, were it not for COVID-19, would be considered viable by the lender.

 - How to apply - the scheme is now open and lenders are listed on the British Business Bank website.

 Future Fund - for early stage businesses that are not eligible for existing coronavirus schemes.
 The scheme will provide government loans ranging from £125,000 to £5 million, subject to at least equal match funding from private investors.

 - Eligibility - your business must be UK based and have raised at least £250,000 in equity investment from investors in the last five years.
 You must also be able to match the funding you claim for from third party investors.

 - How to apply - the scheme is now open, visit the British Business Bank website to apply.

 Small business bounce back loan - the scheme will give small businesses affected by the coronavirus access to loans of up to £50,000.
 The government will provide a 100% guarantee to the lender and the interest rate is set at 2.5%.